 Fig. 6: (a) Atomic composition of the doped Fe3VAl films with different number of 6 mm diameter Al pegs. (b) M-H curves of a 100 nm-thick Fe2.3V0.7Al films and a Fe2.3V0.7Al/Co60Fe40 exchange-bias stack before and after the field annealing.

 Magnetic properties of a 100 nm-thick Fe2.3V0.7Al films were measured as seen in Figure 6(b).
 Compared to the Fe2.3V0.7Al/Co60Fe40 stacks, the magnetic response of the Fe2.3V0.7Al layer was very weak.
-This suggested that the exchange-shifted ferromagnetic signals were from the CoFe layer and a non-/antiferro-magnetic nature of the Heusler alloy films.
+This suggested that the exchange-shifted ferromagnetic signals were from the CoFe layer and a non-/antiferromagnetic nature of the Heusler alloy films.

 The exchange-bias stack structure consisted of Si/SiO2 substrate / 5 nm Cr / 30 nm Ag / 20 nm Fe2.3V0.7Al / 3 nm Co60Fe40 / 2 nm Ta.
 The Cr is used as a smoothing layer for the substrate, the Ag is a well-known seed layer for the Heusler structure and has a good lattice match with the alloy [24].
 The sample was then field-annealed at 500 K under -2 T applied field for 90 minutes, and then cooled to 100 K with the applied field, following the York Protocol [25].
 Three M-H hysteresis curves in Figure 6(b) show in sequence: (1) at 300 K before the field annealing, (2) at 100 K field-cooled after the -2 T field annealing at 500 K, then (3) at 300 K after warming up from the 100 K measurement.
 A larger coercivity, as well as an exchange-bias of around 16 Oe was observed at 100 K after the field-set, indicating the exchange-bias coupling at the Fe2.3V0.7Al / Co60Fe40 interface.
 Due to the small exchange-bias measured, we could not determine the average blocking temperature as similarly reported on Mn2VSi [10].
 The modest loop shift values and the decreased thermal stability were attributed to the lack of anisotropy associated with the cubic structure.
 Most cubic Heusler alloys exhibit comparable properties with regards to the pinning strength and thermal stability of the AF configuration of the magnetic moments.
 In order to increase the thermal stability and pinning strength, a tetragonal distortion of the lattice is required.
 Further element replacement in the Fe2VAl alloy and strain introduction to induce magnetic anisotropy may increase the exchange-bias as well as the blocking temperature for RT antiferromagnetism.